TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    Figure 4-3: The new record wizard.

-In this section we create a copy (or a model) of the reality, as we transferred only a part of the properties of the real products in software, that play a role in our domain.
+In this section we created a copy (or a model) of the reality, as we transferred only a part of the properties of the real products in software, that play a role in our domain.
 This model, which is abstracted of the real world, is completely designed with this.

-In order to access the objects created in the backend, we create a Repository for the products.
-The ``MyVendor\StoreInventory\Domain\Repository\ProductRepository`` is an object, in that the products are discarded.
-We can request a Repository to find all (or certain) products and deliver it to us.
-The Repository class is very short in our case:
+In order to access the objects created in the backend, we create a repository for the products.
+The ``MyVendor\StoreInventory\Domain\Repository\ProductRepository`` is an object, in wich the products are discarded.
+We can request a repository to find all (or certain) products and deliver them to us.
+The repository class is very short in our case:

 .. code-block:: php